 Principal Granting of an exemption from school attendance for periods totalling up to 50 days in a 12-month period for any one student (this includes part day exemptions).
 The Principal may decline to accept an explanation as satisfactory.
-Head of School Granting of exemption for between 50-100 days in a twelve month period for any one student.
-Minister for Education and Communities 100 school days in a twelve-month period for any one student.
+Head of School Granting of exemption for between 50-100 days in a twelve Improvement Services month period for any one student.
+Minister for Education Granting of an exemption from school attendance totalling more than and Communities 100 school days in a twelve-month period for any one student.